Airum/Solid-as-Ether/README.md

 # Solid-as-Ether
-Solidity Practice, just simple scripts that I made to leanr some basics
+Solidity Practice, just simple scripts that I made to learn the basics